-For the other materials, we have sent out surveys to 180 suppliers to increase transparency of these supply chains.
+For the other materials, during 2022 we have sent out surveys to 91 suppliers in addition to the 81 suppliers surveyed in 2021 to increase transparency of these supply chains.
 The results gave us further insight into our supply chain complexity and risks.
-We can now set up new actions, such as planning mine audits where insufficient controls seem to be in place.
+We can now set up new actions, such as planning independent mine audits where insufficient controls seem to be in place.

-This statement covers AkzoNobel N.V. and its group companies, with reporting companies proceeding with their own Board approvals according to the UK Modern Slavery Act 2015 and Australian Modern Slavery Act 2018.
+This statement covers Akzo Nobel N.V. and its group companies, with reporting companies proceeding with their own Board approvals according to the UK Modern Slavery Act 2015 and Australian Modern Slavery Act 2018.

-This Statement was approved by the Board of Management and Executive Committee of Akzo Nobel N.V. and adopted by the Board of Directors of Imperial Chemical Industries Limited on 30 June 2022.
+This Statement was adopted by the Board of Directors of Imperial Chemical Industries Limited on 30 June 2023.